Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Abstract

 \section{Abstract}

-The $k$-Means clustering problem on $n$ points is NP-Hard for any dimension $d\ge 2$, however, for the 1D case there exist exact polynomial time algorithms.
+The $k$-Means clustering problem on $n$ points is NP-Hard for any dimension $d\ge 2$, however, for the 1D case there exists exact polynomial time algorithms.
 Previous literature reported an $O(kn^2)$ time dynamic programming algorithm that uses $O(kn)$ space.
-We present a new algorithm computing the optimal clustering in only $O(kn)$ time using linear space.
-For $k = \Omega(\lg n)$, we improve this even further to $n 2^{O(\sqrt{ \lg \lg n \lg k})}$ time.
-We generalize the new algorithm(s) to work for the absolute distance instead of squared distance and to work for any Bregman Divergence as well.
+It turns out that the problem has been considered under a different name more than twenty years ago.
+We present all the existing work that had been overlooked and compare the various solutions theoretically.
+Moreover, we show how to reduce the space usage for some of them, as well as generalize them to data structures that can quickly report an optimal $k$-Means clustering for any $k$.
+Finally we also generalize all the algorithms to work for the absolute distance and to work for any Bregman Divergence.
+We complement our theoretical contributions by experiments that compare the practical performance of the various algorithms.